Estadio Independiente MRCI

 Estadio Independiente MRCI is a football stadium in San Jerónimo Tlacochahuaya, Oaxaca, Mexico.
-It is currently used mostly for football matches and is the home stadium of Chapulineros de Oaxaca and Mezcaleros de Oaxaca.
-The stadium seats 3,000 people.
+It is currently used mostly for football matches and is the home stadium of Chapulineros de Oaxaca.
+The stadium seats 6,000 people.

 The stadium has a field of artificial grass, an area of stands, boxes, artificial lighting, dressing rooms, parking, cafeteria and a small sports complex annex, in addition to housing the clubhouse of Chapulineros de Oaxaca.